neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 To keep your PHP version updated, we recommend the [PHP PPA from deb.sury.org](https://deb.sury.org/#php-packages) for Ubuntu and Debian.

-If you use NextcloudPi, you can use our [NextcloudPi PHP 8.0 ugprade guide](./Guides/NextcloudPi/Upgrade-to-PHP-8.0).
+If you use NextcloudPi, you can use our [NextcloudPi PHP 8.0 upgrade guide](./Guides/NextcloudPi/Upgrade-to-PHP-8.0).

 If you use DietPi, [check the guide for your webserver choice](./Index#dietpi).